Tour Louis Armstrong's House+ More Exclusive Member-Only January Events

 While there was never a tunnel between the two forts, there was a defensive grid of torpedoes submerged in the river.
 At the time, the word torpedo meant an underwater mine.
 The silver balls that top the granite fence posts at the entrance to the park are either underwater mines or placement buoys that were used to align the torpedoes.

 Fort Totten was fertile ground for military technology advancement.
 After the failed construction of the Water Battery, improvements were made and new technologies developed throughout the years.
-One of the most significant military technologies to be developed at Fort Totten were electrically guided torpedoes.
+One of the most significant military technologies to be developed at Fort Totten was electrically guided torpedoes.

 The Engineer Depot for the eastern United States was established at Willets Point in 1870, and a torpedo school was set up in 1873.
 The first structure you see when you arrive at the Visitor’s Center for the batteries is the torpedo battery built into the hill, constructed in 1886.
 In that same year, Building 611, which was used as a torpedo laboratory was built.
-Thomas Edison worked on this technology and developed an electrically controlled torpedo which could be maneuvered on a wire from miles away.
+Thomas Edison worked on this technology and developed an electrically controlled torpedo that could be maneuvered on a wire from miles away.

 As mentioned in a previous secret, the tunnel that leads to the Water Battery is covered in graffiti, much of it etched into the wall more than 100 years ago.
-Among the names and dates scratched into the wall, a large painted yellow proclamation urges passerby to “Remember the Maine.”
+Among the names and dates scratched into the wall, a large painted yellow proclamation urges passersby to “Remember the Maine.”
 The USS Maine was an American navy ship that was sunk off the coast in Havana Harbor in 1898, and the graffiti likely dates to around that time.

 The sinking of the Maine contributed to the start of the Spanish American War and inspired the rallying cry